People and Birds in the Southern Levant: Ecological, Economic, and Symbolic Relationships during the Early Neolithic

 The project, implemented by JBW in partnership with GIZ and the Danish Refugee Commission, will lead to restoration of the wetland habitat comprising of a perennial stream, locally with marsh-like vegetation and Tamarix thickets that used to support significant populations of Dead Sea Sparrow, Blue-cheeked Bee-eaters, Clamorous Reed Warblers and other breeding birds restricted to the Jordan Valley.

-The activities will include rangeland and ecological surveys, control of alien, invasive Prosopis juliflora, improving habitats by constructing simple, porous weirs made of rocks, solid waste management and designing the walking trail for visitors.
+The activities will include range land and ecological surveys, control of alien, invasive Prosopis juliflora, improving habitats by establishing small canals to distribute surface water, solid waste management and designing the walking trail for visitors.

 The project also includes a capacity building component for local people.
-The project started in December 2018 and is expected to end early July 2019.
+The project started in December 2018 and is expected to end in December 2019.